corbob/corbob.github.io/_posts/2020-04-17-Configuring-ChocolateyGUI-for-non-admin-use.md

 date: 2020-04-17 07:00 -0700
 ---

-So the other day I needed to fix something on my children's laptops.
+The other day I needed to fix something on my children's laptops.
 This brought to my attention that when I set them up I had given them admin.
 Naturally this is not an ideal setup.
-But the issue becomes: How do I grant them the ability to install software without needing to reach out to me often.
+But the issue becomes: How do I grant them the ability to install software without needing to reach out to me too often.
 Quite simply, they need the ability to run installations as an administrator, but not the ability to just become administrator.

 <!--more-->